-What ages do you offer classes for during your worship gathering?
+What age groups do you offer classes for during your worship gathering?

 What do I bring?

 Please feel free to bring a diaper bag with a change of clothes, pacifier, bottle, sippy cup, and anything else your child may need during their time with us.
 All personal items need to be labeled with the child’s first and last name.